Skip to main content

 Advisor: Dr. Erika Loic

-Emmaleigh Huston is a first-year doctoral student at Florida State University.
-Her focus is on the visual culture of the Mediterranean from the early Byzantine to high Medieval periods.
-She is interested in issues of patronage, gender, and iconographic syncretism, especially as pertains to art of the Abrahamic faiths.
-She received her BA in Art History with a minor in Ancient Studies from the University of Wisconsin-Eau Claire in 2018 and her MA in Art History with a concentration in Visual Culture of the Medieval Mediterranean from the University of Wisconsin-Milwaukee in 2021.
+Emmaleigh received her BA in Art History with a minor in Ancient Studies from the University of Wisconsin-Eau Claire in 2018 and her MA in Art History with a concentration in the visual culture of the medieval Mediterranean from the University of Wisconsin-Milwaukee in 2021.
 She has presented at the Multidisciplinary Graduate Conference at the Newberry Library (2020), the Vagantes Conference on Medieval Studies (2021), and the Medieval & Early Modern Studies Festival at the University of Kent (2021).
-She currently serves as co-editor of FSU’s journal Athanor.
-Outside of FSU, Emmaleigh serves as a member of the Student Committee of the International Center of Medieval Art (ICMA) as part of the ICMA’s Oral History Project.

 >